TL;DR

 Model: Staff augmentation marketplace

 Andela began in 2014 as a training-focused program investing in African software developers.
 Around 2021, the company pivoted to a global talent marketplace model, adding LatAm and other regions to its supply base.
-That history means Andela's deepest talent networks are still in Africa, though its LatAm pool has grown steadily.
+Andela's deepest talent networks are still in Africa, with particular strength in Nigeria, Kenya, and Egypt.

 Andela's vetting includes technical assessments and profile review, and the platform does a reasonable job reducing initial screening time for buyers.
 Engineers are matched to client teams as individual contributors, not as managed squads.